Sunday Trading (London Olympic Games and Paralympic Games) Act 2012

 Government Spending

-The bill is not expected to significantly impact government spending.
-It primarily affects the regulatory environment and business practices.
-No specific figures are provided in the text.
+The bill is not expected to significantly impact UK government spending as it primarily involves the temporary suspension of existing regulations and related adjustments to employment rights legislation.
+No specific figures are provided within the text.

 Groups Affected